 SCAD can cause sudden death if it isn't treated promptly.
 Get emergency medical help if you have heart attack symptoms — even if you think you aren't at risk of a heart attack.

 - Pain in the arms, shoulders, back or jaw.

 - A rapid heartbeat or fluttery feeling in the chest.

 - Feeling dizzy.

 When to see a doctor

-If you have chest pain or think you might be having a heart attack, call 911 or your local emergency number.
+Call 911 or your local emergency number if you have chest pain or think you might be having a heart attack.
 If you don't have access to emergency medical services, have someone drive you to the nearest hospital.
-Drive yourself only as a last resort.
+Do not drive yourself unless you have no other choice.

 Risk factors for SCAD include:

-- Female sex.
-Though SCAD can occur in both men and women, it tends to affect women more than men.
+- Being female.
+SCAD can happen to anyone.
+But it tends to affect women more than men.

 - Childbirth.
 Some women who have had SCAD have recently given birth.
 This may be due to changes in hormones and stress on the blood vessels.
-SCAD has been found to occur most often in the first few weeks after delivery, but it can also occur during pregnancy.
+SCAD has been found to occur most often in the first few weeks after delivery.
+But SCAD also can occur during pregnancy.

-- Inherited connective tissue diseases.
-Genetic diseases that cause problems with the body's connective tissues, such as vascular Ehlers-Danlos syndrome and Marfan syndrome, have been found to occur in people who have had SCAD.
+- Genetic conditions affecting connective tissue.
+Ehlers-Danlos and Marfan syndromes have been found to occur in people who have had SCAD.

 - Very high blood pressure.
-Severe high blood pressure can be associated with SCAD.
+Severe high blood pressure can raise the risk of SCAD.

 - Illegal drug use.
 Using cocaine or other illegal drugs might increase the risk of SCAD.

-SCAD can happen more than once, despite successful treatment, either soon after the first episode or years later.
-People who have SCAD can also have a higher risk of other heart problems, such as heart failure due to the damage to the heart muscle from heart attacks.
+Even with successful treatment, SCAD can happen more than once.
+It might happen soon after the first episode or years later.
+People who have SCAD also may have a higher risk of other heart problems.
+These problems include heart failure due to the heart attack damage.